Chillwave/KDE_bugpatches/README.md

 2. Navigate to the directory containing the script.
 3. Make the script executable with the command:
 4. Run the script
-5.
-chmod +x kde_bugpatches.sh
-Run the script:
-./kde_bugpatches.sh
-Choose the desired option from the menu by entering the corresponding number.
-The selected action will then be performed.

 ## Contribute